phoenix786/OctoPrintOPIZero/README.md

 ~/OctoPrint/venv/bin/octoprint serve
 ```

-10. Now if you type in a web browser <octoprintIP>:5000 (where <octoprintIP> is Orange Pi IP address)
+10. Now if you type in a web browser octoprintIP:5000 (where 'octoprintIP' is Orange Pi IP address)